While on Mission in Moldova, Emily brings us a diary account of what the team got up to in the village of Palanca.

 When we explained this is similar to the love she had with her newborn son, she saw God in a personal way.
 It’s moments like these when our team is so encouraged that our God is good and on the move.

 This is only one example of where God moved in one of the team’s visits.
 Our final children’s program of the week involved everyone in the team.
-We saw how God’s
+We saw how God’s given us each different gifts to build his kingdom, and serve the children according to their needs.

 One team member highlighted that since we have been known for the week, now the children were even more open and touched by our deep love for them.